 Written by Christiaan van Lierop (3rd edition, updated on 9.11.2019),

 Often isolated, and with generally poorer access to public services, the EU’s border regions face a unique set of challenges.
 This has been recognised under Article 174 of the Treaty on the Functioning of the European Union, which provides that particular attention should be paid to cross-border regions when developing action to strengthen the EU’s economic, social and territorial cohesion.
 Yet while the EU has provided significant support over the years, particularly within the framework of European territorial cooperation, helping to strengthen connectivity and create new growth and jobs, numerous obstacles continue to hamper cross-border cooperation.

-- July 2018: Mechanism to resolve legal and administrative obstacles in a cross-border context (1st edition)
+- November 2021: Mechanism to resolve legal and administrative obstacles in a cross-border context (3rd edition)

-|Proposal for a regulation on mechanism to resolve legal and administrative obstacles in a cross-border context|
+|Proposal for a regulation on a mechanism to resolve legal and administrative obstacles in a cross-border context|